codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is a tornado's favorite game to play?
-Twister!
+Why did the teddy bear say “no” to dessert?
+Because she was stuffed.

 ## Daily Trivia

-Who is the founder of Palantir?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Peter Thiel
+ 1. .png
- 2. Jack Dorsey
+ 2. .jpeg
- 3. Marc Benioff
+ 3. .svg
- 4. Mark Zuckerberg
+ 4. .gif

 <details>
   <summary>Answer</summary>
-  Peter Thiel
+  .svg
 </details>